How to control invasive pests while protecting pollinators and other beneficial insects

 This EPA Reduced Risk pesticide disrupts the normal feeding behavior of aphids and whiteflies on ornamentals.
 The Endeavor label (active ingredient pymetrozine) states no precautions for honey bees and bumble bees.
 However, some toxicity has been observed in field studies.
 As a caution, apply pymetrozine in the evening, night or early morning when bees are not visiting blooming plants.
 Since this product is selective for aphids and whiteflies, there should be no impact on other pollinators or natural enemies.

 Spiromesifen is a mite IGR labeled as an EPA Reduced Risk chemical.
-It is a lipid biosynthesis inhibitor and targets all stages of a broad range of mite species including spider, false spider, rust and tarsonemid mites, and immature stages of whitefly species.
+It is a lipid biosynthesis inhibitor and targets all stages of a broad range of mite species including spider, false spider, rust and tarsonemid mites and immature stages of whitefly species.
 The Forbid label (active ingredient spiromesifen) states no precautions for bees, but there are concerns about the systemic nature of this product and the potential exposure of bee larvae to this class of insecticide.
 Due to this concern, spiromesifen should be applied after bloom for flowering plants attractive to bees.

 This EPA Reduced Risk miticide is a metabolic poison that kills spider mites by affecting energy production.
 It provides quick knockdown and long residual control for spruce spider mites and twospotted spider mites.
 Plants should be tested for sensitivity to acequinocyl, especially roses and impatiens.
 The Shuttle label (active ingredient acequinocyl) states no precautions for bees.
 Acequinocyl is considered nontoxic to bees and can be applied at any time.
 Since acequinocyl is selective for mites, other pollinators and natural enemies should not be affected.

 This mite growth regulator disrupts mites’ normal development.
 It is effective against immature spider mites and eggs, has long residual activity and is applied at low rates.
 Hexygon (active ingredient hexythiazox) is selective for spider mites in the Tetranychidae family, which includes arborvitae spider mites, European red mites, honeylocust spider mites, Pacific spider mites, Southern red mites, spruce spider mites, strawberry spider mites, twospotted spider mites and Willamette mites.
-There is no bee precautionary statement on the Hexygon label and it is generally considered nontoxic to bees, although there is a caution there may be a short residual effect (about two hours) on alfalfa leafcutting and alkali bees.
+There is no bee precautionary statement on the Hexygon label and it is generally considered nontoxic to bees, although there is a caution about a potential short residual effect (about two hours) on alfalfa leafcutting and alkali bees.
 As a caution, apply hexythiazox in the evening, night or early morning when bees are not visiting blooming plants.
 Since hexythiazox is selective for mites, other pollinators and natural enemies should not be affected.

 Buprofezin is an IGR effective against nymphal stages of soft and armored scales (crawler stage), whiteflies, psyllids, mealybugs, planthoppers and leafhoppers.
 It works by inhibiting chitin synthesis, suppressing oviposition of adults and reducing egg viability.
 It is nontoxic to bees and is not disruptive to other beneficial insects and mites.